MUDE-2025/GA1.1/report_template.md

 **1.2 Place each model on the tradeoff triangle (shown below) and provide an explanation of your choice.**

+**1.3 How do the different types of uncertainty appear in these models?**

 ![triangle](images/triangle.jpg)

 % solution_start